galchapman/FTC18833-20210-Freight-Frenzy/README.md

 ### Intake

 This class controls our intake, it consists of a motor, servo and a distance sensor.
-The servo controls the door in out intake.
+The servo controls the door in our intake.
+The distance sensor is used to detect when a friegth is in our intake.

 ### Ducks

 This subsystem simply indexed the ducks.
-That is about it all.
+That's about it.

 ### [Vision](TeamCode/src/main/java/org/firstinspires/ftc/teamcode/subsystems/VisionSubsystem.java)